Ansumane Mané

-Ansumane Mané (c.
-1940 - 30 November 2000) was a Bissau-Guinean soldier who led a 1998 uprising against the government of President João Bernardo Vieira, which caused a brief but bloody civil war.
+Brigadier General Ansumane Mané (c.
+1940 - 30 November 2000) was a Bissau-Guinean military officer who led a 1998 uprising against the government of President João Bernardo Vieira, which caused a brief but bloody civil war.

 Mané participated in the independence war against Portugal where he was Vieira's bodyguard.
 A close ally of Vieira, he backed him in the 1980 coup against Guinea Bissau President Luís Cabral.
 Mané was head of the armed forces of Guinea Bissau during Vieira's presidency before Vieira sacked him in 1998, accusing him of smuggling arms to Casamance separatist rebels in Senegal.
 Mané subsequently mobilized the troops formerly under his command and led a rebellion against Vieira.

 Early life

 Mané was of the Mandinga ethnicity.

 Military background

 Mané fought in the war of independence from Portugal alongside Vieira.
 Mané was Vieira's bodyguard.
 He backed Nino Vieira when they later seized power in a 1980 coup against Luís Cabral.

 In early 1998, he was suspended as Chief of Staff of the armed forces for allegedly smuggling arms to Casamance separatist rebels in Senegal.
 In a letter published in early April 1998, he in turn made the same accusation against the Minister of Defense, Samba Lamine Mané, and other officers; he also alleged that Vieira had permitted the arms smuggling and claimed that he was suspended as Chief of Staff in connection with "shady plan to mount a coup d'état".
 According to Birgit Embaló, soldiers and war veterans in Guinea Bissau were upset at their pay, leading the military to self-finance itself through smuggling.

 Mané was subsequently dismissed by Vieira and replaced by General Humberto Gomes on 6 June 1998.
 He led a military rebellion against Vieira on the following day, resulting in the civil war.
 A peace agreement in November 1998 provided for a transitional national unity government and new elections.

 After Vieira was deposed on 7 May 1999 in a renewed outbreak of fighting, Mané became temporary head of state (official title: Chairman of the Supreme Command of the Military Junta) until 14 May when Malam Bacai Sanhá, the president of the National People's Assembly, was installed as acting president.